AliBara2004/F28WP-WORK/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 WEEK 4 UPDATE: Will be starting on the student planner app that i will be working on.
 For this week: Get structure done and Logic for checklist.
-UPDATE (WEEK 4): Added js to the html so that i have a funtional checklist
+UPDATE (WEEK 4): Added js to the html so that i have a funtional checklist UPDATE WEEK 4: seperated the for student planner and have styled the checklist.